 If you have severe diabetic foot disease, you may need surgery to remove dead skin, or to shave the bone surrounding your ulcer.
 Surgery can also correct co-existing issues that make the diabetic foot problems worse, such as hammertoes or bunions, for example.

-Use the online scheduling tool or call now to book your appointment at the Great Lakes Foot and Ankle Institute PC location nearest you.
+Use the online scheduling tool or call now to book your appointment at the Great Lakes Foot and Ankle Institute location nearest you.